Rufflewind/_urandom/angular-momentum-diagrams/help.md

 have fewer special cases to worry about (no distinction between internal/external lines).
 The cost is that non-orientable subdiagrams can appear if the diagrams are not manipulated carefully.
-This affects the cutting rule, which does not apply to non-orientable diagrams, but thankfully the program should prevent you from trying to do that on non-orientable diagrams.
+This affects the cutting rule, which is invalid for non-orientable diagrams, but the program should prevent you from trying to do that on non-orientable diagrams.

 Tableau
 -------